tessjoseph/tessjoseph/README.md

 ### Hey, I'm Tessa 👋

-I'm a student at Northeastern University majoring in Data Science and Health Science.
+I'm a junior at Northeastern University majoring in Data Science and Health Science.

 😄 Pronouns: she/her